kubernetes/community/committee-steering/governance/sig-governance.md

  groups like SIGs and the Steering Committee but *MAY* delegate the actual communication and creation of content to other contributors where appropriate
+- *SHOULD* help curate docs related to the SIG
 - *MUST* present yearly [annual report] for the group but *SHOULD* get help with curation from other SIG participants